Documents

-The Doctorate in History of the Department of History, Arts and Humanities of the Autonomous University of Lisbon trains doctors with their own research capacity and integration in collective projects, developed in research centers of excellence.
+The PhD in History of the Department of History, Arts and Humanities of the Autonomous University of Lisbon trains doctors with the ability to carry out their own research and to integrate into collective projects, developed in research centers of excellence, providing them with skills for critical and networked work able to carry out cultural projects of different nature.

-The course has a curricular plan based on a set of theoretical and epistemological knowledge as well as a collection of research methodologies and techniques that enable students to produce scientific work with high quality, innovation and social interest.
-Its flexible structure anchored in research seminars in different historiographical areas and in the tutorial follow-up by a highly qualified faculty, meets the training needs of each doctoral student.
+The course has a curriculum plan based on a set of theoretical and epistemological knowledge as well as a collection of research methodologies and practices that enable students to produce scientific work with high quality, innovation and cultural, patrimonial and social interest.
+Its flexible structure, anchored in research seminars in different historiographical areas and historical periods and tutorial monitoring by a highly qualified teaching staff, meets the training needs of each doctoral student.

 The Doctoral standards are perfectly aligned with the Lisbon Declaration on Humanities, Open Research and Innovation drafted during the European Conference of the Humanities, in 2021, by CIPSH-UNESCO (International Council for Philosophy and Humanistic Studies).